apollographql/apollo/docs/source/tutorial/production.md

 ## Create an Apollo account

+> Skip this if you already created an account to use the Apollo Studio Explorer.

 Visit [studio.apollographql.com](https://studio.apollographql.com) and click **Create an account**.
 You can sign up either with your GitHub account or by setting a username and password.

 After signing up, you're redirected to your Apollo Studio homepage.